2Kelvin/react-blog/README.md

 # reactJS-blog

-Creating a react blog and leaarning all about react-router
+Creating a react blog and learning all about react-router